VeritasSoftware/MyMapperNetStandard2.0/README.md

 8. Ability to harness other maps.
 Other mappers can be chained as required.
 9. Dependency injectable.
 10.	.NET Object and IEnumerable`<T>` integration extensions.
 Async support.
+11. Feature to map source to existing destination object.